aaronbloomfield/ics/hws/hw-cryptocurrency.md

 ([html](cryptocurrency/basic-test.sh.html)) script.
 Note that you will have to run `chmod 755 basic-test.sh` before you can run the shell script.

+A quick note notes about this execution run: when a wallet is generated, a signature of the public key is used to identify the wallet (or perhaps it's the public key itself -- how this is done is up to you).
+It is this value that is returned by the `address` call, and is indicated below in the output (`New wallet generated in 'alice.wallet.txt' with signature abdfa7a347c40443`).
+You can (and likely should, as this program does) use only the first 20 (or so) digits of that wallet signature.

 ```
 # ./cryptomoney.sh name